Be Part of the Community!

 Have the time and support to make the changes you envision with accountability buddies, facilitated discussions, and curated resources

 Create practices that are transparent, community-driven, rigorous, equitable and inclusive to make schools better for ALL students

 Please fill out the form below to join the Authorizing for All community.

 How it Got Started

-For over three years, a group of like-minded authorizers and authorizer associations came together to impact authorizing practices for alternative education campuses through the A-GAME.
-The content inspired many heart-felt conversations, changes in practices, and an awareness to equity and accessibility in the educational system that supports “alternative schools” in meeting the social-emotional learning needs of ALL students.
+For over three years – since 2019, a group of like-minded authorizers and authorizer associations came together to impact authorizing practices for alternative education campuses through the A-GAME.
+The content inspired many heart-felt conversations, changes in practices, and an awareness of equity and accessibility in the educational system that supports “alternative schools” in meeting the social-emotional learning needs of ALL students.

 It is with this spirit that a small group of authorizers from across the nation volunteered to carry the work forward.
 The group has been meeting weekly since September 2020, building off of each other’s professional and personal experiences and backgrounds, and most importantly by taking on the call of Antionette Carroll (the Founder, President and CEO of Creative Reaction Lab) that, “If different forms of oppressions are by design then they can be redesigned to create a world that embraces the rights, dignity and power of all people.”

 More recently, they adopted Liberatory Design philosophy and resources to bring their vision of equitable authorizing practices to life through a process that supports the heart and mind, self and others.